nextstrain/measles/README.md

 ```

 ## Run the Build
-*(Explain how to run the build with test data.
-Example text on how this might be explained is below)*

 To test the pipeline with the provided example data located in `phylogenetic/example_data` make sure you are located in the build folder `phylogenetic` before running the build command: